kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 comments: true
 author: Kai Gittens
 layout: post
 meta-excerpt: Learn how to use RequireJS in WordPress.
-Includes a walkthrough of how RequireJS works and how WordPress manages JavaScript internally.
+Includes a walk-through of how RequireJS works and how WordPress manages JavaScript internally.
 permalink: /requirejs-wordpress/
 category: coding-best-practices
 cat-name: "Code Tips"